salkuadrat/lucifer/README.md

 - `urlencoded()` : to parse urlencoded request body
 - `multipart()` : to parse multipart request body

-To ensure the core framework stays lightweight, Lucifer will not assume anything about your request body.
-So you can choose and apply the appropriate parser as needed in your application.
+To ensure the core framework stays lightweight, Lucifer will not assume anything about the request body.
+You may choose and apply the appropriate parser as needed in your application.

-However, if you want to be safe and need to be able to handle all forms of request body, simply use the `bodyParser()` middleware.
+However, if you want to be safe and need to be able to handle all forms of request body, you may simply use the all-inclusive `bodyParser()` middleware.

 ```dart
 final app = App();